Emily King

-Emily King (born July 10, 1985) is an American singer and songwriter.
+Emily King (born Emily Cowings; July 10, 1985) is an American singer and songwriter.
 She started her career in 2004 and her first album East Side Story was released in August 2007.
-In December 2007, King was listed as a Grammy nominee for Best Contemporary R&B Album.
-In 2019 Emily King was nominated for Best R&B Song for the 62nd Grammy Awards and her album Scenery was nominated for Best Engineered Album, Non-Classical.
-In 2020 Emily King was nominated again, this time for the category of Best R&B Performance for her song "See Me".
+In December 2007, she was a Grammy nominee for Best Contemporary R&B Album.
+In 2019, she was nominated for Best R&B Song for "Look at Me Now" and her album Scenery was nominated for Best Engineered Album, Non-Classical.
+In 2020 Emily King was nominated again, for Best R&B Performance with her song "See Me".

 Biography

 Born in New York City in 1985, King grew up in a small apartment on the Lower East Side.
 Her parents, Marion Cowings and Kim Kalesti, were a singing duo who performed and traveled regularly taking her and her older brother with them.
 At age 16, King left high school after earning her GED to pursue her music career.
 She began playing shows in restaurants and venues around New York City including CBGB and The Bitter End.